 - In a large bowl whisk together the vegetable oil, warm coffee, egg, and vanilla until combined.

-- In a medium bowl sift together the flour, sugar, unsweetened cocoa powder, baking soda, and salt.
+- In a medium bowl sift together the flour, sugar, unsweetened cocoa powder, baking soda, baking powder, and salt.
 Add the dry ingredients to the wet ingredients and gently whisk together until fully combined.

 - Scoop the batter into the prepared cupcake pan and only fill the cupcake liners 2/3 of the way full.
 Bake for 18-22 minutes, or until the cupcakes spring bake when lightly pressed.
 Cool completely before frosting.